 - Fold the vest so right sides are together and pin the sideseams of the OUTER fabrics right sides together.
 Stitch

-- As you get to the end of the sideseam, sew little onto the lining on both the top and bottom of the vest
+- As you get to the end of the sideseam, sew little onto the lining on both the underam and bottom of the vest

-- Turn the vest right sides out and tuck in the lining on the sideseam.
-Pin down the right side seam.
+- Turn the vest right sides out and tuck in one side of the lining on the sideseam, folding the other lining over and overlapping the sideseam a bit.
+Pin down the side seam from the right side of the vest, catching the folded opening on the lining side.
 From the right side, stitch in the ditch to secure the lining opening

 This vest will style nicely over a tee shirt and wide leg linen pants in warm weather, as well as shown here with a sweater and track pants.
 I got a compliment the first time I wore it out, so that’s a success!